Central limit theorems for $U$-statistics of Poisson point processes: Wiener--It o chaos expansions for Poisson point processes

 \subsection{Malliavin calculus}

-Our proofs for central limit theorems are based on a result for the normal approximation of Poisson functionals from \cite{Peccatietal2010}, which uses operators from Malliavin calculus.
+Our proofs for central limit theorems are based on a result for the normal approximation of Poisson functionals from \cite {Peccatietal2010}, which uses operators from Malliavin calculus.
 In the following, we give a short introduction to these operators.
-For more details we refer to \cite{LastPenrose2010}, \cite{NualartVives1990} or \cite{Peccatietal2010}.
+For more details we refer to \cite{LastPenrose2011,NualartVives1990,Peccatietal2010}.

-Let $F\in L^2(\P)$ and $f_i$, $i\in\N$, be the kernels of the Wiener-It\^o chaos expansion of $F$.
-First of all we give an alternative definition of the difference operator $D_y$ using the Wiener-It\^o chaos expansion of $F$. \begin{definition} Let
+Let $F\in L^2(\P)$ and $f_i$, $i\in\N$, be the kernels of the Wiener--It\^o chaos expansion of $F$.
+First of all, we give an alternative definition of the difference operator $D_y$ using the Wiener--It\^o chaos expansion of $F$. \begin{definition} Let

-Then the random function $y\mapsto D_yF, y\in X$ is given by
+Then the random function $y\mapsto D_yF, y\in X$, is given by